 African Safari Tours, Tanzania Safaris, Luxury African Safaris, Kilimanjaro Climb, Zanzibar Vacation holidays

-How Hard is it to Climb Mount Kilimanjaro?
+How Hard is it to Climb Kilimanjaro?

 Climbing Kilimanjaro Technical Difficulty

 Despite its impressive height, Mount Kilimanjaro is considered a non-technical climb.
 This means you don’t need specialized mountaineering equipment like ropes or harnesses.
 However, that doesn’t mean it’s an easy trek.
 The routes are long and can be steep, with the terrain ranging from dense rainforest to barren, rocky slopes.
 Trekkers need to be prepared for a variety of conditions and possess good hiking skills to navigate the challenging sections.
 Many choose to start off climbing Mount Kilimanjaro because it is considered one of the easiest to summit.
-Mount Kilimanjaro is a fair difficult mountain to climb – recent research suggests that over 50% of those who attempt it suffer from mountain Altitude sickness and just over 65% of them are unable to reach the summit.
+Mount Kilimanjaro is a fair difficult mountain to climb – recent research suggests that over 50% of those who attempt it suffer from mountain Altitude sickness, and just over 65% of them are unable to reach the summit.

 Dealing with Altitude Difficulty on Kilimanjaro